yanqiangyu/Games/README.md

 Development Log:

 05/21/2020      Reoganized the Game Engine and plugged in AI.
 The game tree evaluation is implemted
-                with random path exporers with decision based on simple min-max heuristic rules.
+                with random path explorers with decision based on simple min-max heuristic rules.
 		Further tweaking the algorithm can produce AI players of differnt styles of play.

 05/17/2020	Major rewrite of client server communication to use JSON representation.
 Thanks